 Abraham and Nancy Huck had a family of eleven children, several of whom died in infancy, before they settled in Surrey.
 Their daughter, Elizabeth (Mrs. John Turner) was born in Indiana in 1851.
 She died in Vancouver May 6, 1902.
 Martha was born in Indiana in 1852.
 She married Lancelot Grimmer, an early pioneer in Surrey.
 After some years in Surrey, the Grimmers sold their land and moved to Burnaby.
 Mr. Grimmer became a Justice of the Peace in Burnaby in the year 1891.
 Cynthia, born in 1857, married George Kickbush, a pioneer resident of Chilliwack.
 She died November 22, 1939.
 Their youngest son, Abraham was born in 1865, and died in the State of Oregon, in 1954.

-Abraham and Nancy Huck travelled the "pioneer road" from the State of Kansas, in the U.S. to Surrey in British Columbia.
+Abraham and Nancy Huck traveled the "pioneer road" from the State of Kansas, in the U.S. to Surrey in British Columbia.
 It was a long hard road but they stood up to it, meeting the hardships from day to day.
 Abraham died in 1890 and Mrs. Huck died in Chilliwack in 1893.
 They were both buried in the I.O.O.F.
 Cemetery in Sapperton, New Westminster.

 PP86–87 Abraham and Nancy Huck; From Missouri to California by covered wagon.
 The Surrey Pioneers.
 1974.